shuffleznl/pylontech-fh3x-bridge/README.md

 The Nord Pool arbitrage controller now lives in its own HACS repository: `https://github.com/shuffleznl/h3x-energy-arbitrage`.
 HACS integration repositories can only manage one integration under `custom_components/`, so Force H3X Bridge and the arbitrage controller are installed separately.

-Force H3X Bridge exposes the H3X sensors and writable Modbus controls needed by Home Assistant automations and external optimizers.
+Pylontech H3X Bridge exposes the H3X sensors and writable Modbus controls needed by Home Assistant automations and external optimizers.

 ## What It Controls

-Default entity IDs are based on a clean Force H3X Bridge install:
+Default entity IDs are based on a clean Pylontech H3X Bridge install:

 | Purpose | Default entity |
 | --- | --- |